 Best practices for implementing big data analytics projects

-The stories in this section offer a closer look at what makes big data analytics work -- and what doesn't.
-Experts share best-practices advice for managing successful big data analytics programs, with tips for identifying business goals, selecting software, using existing resources and avoiding potential mistakes.
+The stories in this section offer a closer look at what makes a big data implementation work -- and what doesn't.
+Experts share advice for selecting tools used in big data analytics, tips for identifying business goals, best practices for existing resources and insights into how to avoid common mistakes.

 The market for big data analytics tools remains fragmented, but users are expecting consolidation in the near future.
 Continue Reading

 Many businesses implementing big data analytics applications focus on the size of their data sets, when what they should really focus on is whether they have the right data.
 Continue Reading